ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 The cell cycle includes **interphase**, which is 90% of the cycle, and **mitosis**, which is 10%.
 Interphase is where the cell grows and prepares for division.
 This starts with the **G1 Phase**, where the cell grows, makes membranes and organelles, and differentiates.
 Then comes the **S Phase**, where DNA synthesis occurs. each chromosome is replicated. **G2 Phase** is a gap to prepare for mitosis.

 DNA is made of 4 nucleotides --- Adenine and Thymine, and Cytosine and Guanine --- and the strands are complementary.
-When DNA replicates, we need to replicate every chromosome.
-Helicase (all enzymes end in "ase") exists to unzip the DNA.
-Then, primase starts the new strand, and DNA polymerase adds the rest of the bases.
-Ligase glues the two separate strands back together.
-This all happens in the S phase.

 Unlike eukaryotes, prokaryotes don't have the cell cycle.
 Instead, they divide through binary fission.
 This is because they have no nucleus (circular DNA in nucleoid), their DNA replicates, etc.
 ### Mitosis